 The INTERSECT study works in collaboration with researchers across the world, with an emphasis on working with under-represented countries in South-America, Asia and Africa.
 The protocol has been publicly registered and is available here.

-Principle investigators in each country have the responsibility of conducting the INTERSECT survey with postpartum women in their country.
+Principle investigators in over 40 countries are conducting the INTERSECT survey with postpartum women 6 to 12 weeks after birth.
 The INTERSECT project will therefore provide cross-cultural information on the prevalence of postpartum PTSD, as well as cross-cultural variation in the etiology and manifestation of childbirth-related PTSD worldwide.

 This research aims to study childbirth PTSD in an international context.
 Specifically to:

 - Determine the prevalence of birth trauma and PTSD across countries and cultures.

 - Determine differences in symptom presentation across countries and cultures.